Ashley100/by-backend/readme.md

 ## Task Goals
 1. Add a mutation that will expose a Graphql endpoint that will allow to create a new product in database
 2. Add error handling by using zod(https://github.com/colinhacks/zod)
+- Unfortunately, I’m not sure that I realized where I should apply Zod.
 3. Add a mutation that will make make listing active.
 Assume that it is the most simple way to review this listing
 4. Add query that will allow to fetch a list of listings with pagination, filters and search
 5. Add a simple viewer query that will allow user to see it's profile and all owned listings by passing userId request header
 6. (Optional) Add user role(ADMIN, USER).
 Admins can see all listings, users can only see listings in active status
 7. (Optional) Implement a same search/filters query by using Elastic search.
 Add a configuration flat that will allow the backend to switch between elastic/sqllite
+- I realized what the Elastic is, but I did not have enough time to implement it and test it.

 ## Useful links
  - https://www.prisma.io